stevebrownlee/functional-react-junior/README.md

     json-server -w animals.json -p 8000
     ```
 1. In the second terminal window, `cd ~/workspace/functional-react-junior`.
-1. Then run the HTTP server program you installed by typing in `http-server`.
+1. Then run the HTTP server program you installed by typing in `serve`.

 ## Viewing the Application

-Now open Chrome and put http://localhost:8080 in the address bar and hit enter.
+Now open Chrome and put http://localhost:5000 in the address bar and hit enter.